r-evick/oop-game-show-app/README.md

 If the player completes the phrase before they run out of guesses, a winning screen appears.
 If the player guesses incorrectly five times, a losing screen appears.

 A player can guess a letter only once.

+Added functions:

+1. Users can use their physical keyboard instead of the on-screen keyboard to enter letters.
+2. The enter button can be used to start a game instead of clicking the 'Start Game' button.
+3.